microsoft/r-server-loan-credit-risk/hdinsight.md

 ## Re-Using the Storage Account on a New Cluster

-You can use the Azure portal to create a new cluster by [following the steps shown here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-r-server-get-started).
+You can use the Azure portal to  [create a new cluster by following these steps](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-r-server-get-started).
 Make sure you select your existing storage account instead of creating a new one, and you can pick up where you left off.

 When creating your cluster, use the default names in the blades: `admin` for the cluster login, and `sshuser` for the ssh login if you want to be consistent with the original cluster created for you from the Cortana Intelligence Gallery.